 Protecting Your PC(s) Against 2019 Security Threats:

-2. Alternatively, Purchase The Whole Package: Free antivirus programs are good.
-But paid ones are even better.
-They can take various shapes and names – like for example internet security for individual PC users and endpoint protection for enterprises.
+2. Alternatively, Purchase The Whole Package: They can take various shapes and names – like for example internet security for individual PC users and endpoint protection for enterprises.
 These internet security software usually come equipped with security tools that can efficiently handle modern-day security threats like zero-day exploits successfully.
 Comodo Internet Security is a good option for PC users to ward off zero-day exploits.

 3. Update Software Regularly: Ensure you keep all your devices and various other applications which reside in them up-to-date.
 Because outdated software implies a lot of security vulnerabilities.
 Therefore don’t neglect ‘update messages’ from software vendors.
 They may be annoying and time-consuming.
 But they have to be done.